 Are students required to have a COVID-19 test before arriving on campus?

-We recommend testing in advance, but it is not required.
-Testing at home will let you see if a student is pre-symptomatic, indicating that you will need to delay arrival on campus, rather than being surprised by testing once here.
-We are not collecting the test results, and not having a test before arrival on campus will not affect a student’s move-in process in any way.
+We strongly recommend testing in advance, but it is not required.
+Receiving a positive test at home will allow you to delay arrival on campus, stay safe at home and near family doctors, instead of being surprised at move-in by testing positive here and starting your semester in isolation.
+RWU will only require copies of any positive test results done remotely.
+Not getting tested before arrival on campus will not affect a student’s move-in process in any way.

 Will families be allowed to move students into their residences?

-We are limiting the total number of people helping on move-in days, but yes, one to two people may accompany each student to their room.
-Anyone assisting students may be screened for temperature as a safety precaution.
+We are limiting the total number of people helping on move-in days.
+For spring semester, one person may accompany each student to their room.
+Anyone assisting students should be prepared to be screened for temperature as a safety precaution.